Exploring the Amazon Spheres with kids

-The second option is an unguided visit on a public Saturday.
-The timed tickets are free, but have to be booked in advance.
+Public visits are available two Saturdays a month.
+The timed tickets are free, but have to reserve.
+Time slots become available online a month in advance.
 Reservations happen between the hours of 10 a.m and 6 p.m. and once you are in, you are free to stay as long as you like.
 You will receive a wristband at the check-in desk and after that, you can even leave and come back.
 So, if you want to take a lunch or snack break during your visit, you could grab a bite at the Amazon Go store next door and eat in the courtyard between the two buildings on one of the oversized bean bags.

 What to see

 Rubi: The Spheres’ largest resident is nearly 50 feet tall, 22 feet wide and weighs almost 36,000 pounds.
 Named for her scientific name, Ficus rubiginosa, Rubi is a tree that made a 1,200-mile cross-country trip to reach her new home in the Spheres.
 Upon arrival, the tree was lifted in by crane through the roof of the Seventh Avenue Sphere.